 As disclosed in Note 2 to the financial statements, the Company expenses research and development expenditures as incurred, which include costs relating to clinical trial activities.
-The Company accrues costs for clinical trial activities based upon estimates of the services performed and costs incurred that have not been invoiced by the service providers.
-The Company's clinical trial accrual balance at December 31, 2022 is \$2.3 million, and the Company's related 2022 clinical trial expenses are included in research and development expense of \$27.1 million for the year ended December 31, 2022.
+The Company accrues costs for clinical trial activities based upon estimates of the services received and related expenses incurred that have yet to be invoiced by the service providers.
+As of December 31, 2023, the Company's clinical trial accrual balance of \$4.3 million is included in accrued liabilities.
+The Company's related 2023 clinical trial expenses are included in research and development expense.

-We identified accrued clinical trial expenses as a critical audit matter.
-When estimating clinical trial expenses, the Company considers several factors including clinical trial budgets, contract amendments and the progress toward completion.
-These factors are our principal considerations due to the level of management estimation involved.
-Auditing these elements involves especially challenging auditor judgment due to the nature and extent of audit effort required to address these matters.
+We identified accrued clinical trial expenses as a critical audit matter due to the application of management judgment over the estimate of services provided.
+Specifically, evaluating the progress or stage of completion of the clinical trial activities under the Company's research and development agreements is sensitive to the availability of information from service providers.
+The Company considers several factors including the key terms of the clinical trial agreements, budgets, contract amendments, and the progress of clinical trials toward completion (which includes consideration of patient enrollment).
+Auditing these elements involved especially challenging auditor judgment due to the nature of the audit evidence available to address these matters.